trentlarson/task-yaml/README.md

 # task-yaml

 This defines a standard for a concise task list for priorities and estimates.
-The priorities are:
+The goals are:
 - Make it easy to create, read, and judge next actions with only a text editor.
-  - The priority is most important; this is typically impllicit in the order of the list, but some order could be helpful to show correlations across lists.
+  - The priority is most important.
+(This is implicit in the order of the list.)
-  - The estimate is most important to visualize for quick assessment of available time, so if there is only one number then this is the number to show.
+  - The estimate is next most important.
+(This is represented by an optional number at the start of the line.).
   - The descriptions should line up for quick browsing.
     - Next to the estimate, the context is the most likely resource constraint so that should come first in the description.
   - Child and dependent tasks should be clear.